 I saw a ton of sweet potatoes at the market today, and I was thrilled to see some of the varieties on hand—there was one bigger than my head!
 And there are so many ways you can cook them: you can fry them like French fries, you can bake them in a pie, you can make soup, you can stuff them in dumplings or pasta, you can make sweet potato hash,you can bake bread—basically, anything you can do with a potato you can do with a sweet potato.
 One of my favorite things to do with them is make a sweet-potato mash flavored with chipotle peppers.
 It’s been a holiday hit with my family for years, so much, in fact, they stopped making the horrible sweet potatoes with marshmallows.
 Now that’s progress!
 But even better is how healthy this dish is: because sweet potatoes are so naturally moist, you don’t need to add any dairy to make the dish creamy—it’s just the sweet potatoes and the peppers.
 Here’s the recipe:

-Prick the sweet potatoes all over with a fork, and place on a foil-lined baking sheet.
+Prick the sweet potatoes all over with a fork, place on the sheet and bake for 1 and a half hours.
+Remove from the oven and let them cook for 15 minutes.